Teembokeem/AirStyle/README.md

 ```
 gulp watch
 ```
-(It will create templateCaches into a js file in /templates folder) Run it before build the production
+(It will also create templateCaches into a js file in /templates folder alongwith scss transpile into css) Run it before build the production